neondatabase/website/content/docs/guides/wundergraph.md

 ### Add sample data to Neon

 While the project is deploying, add some sample data to your Neon database.

 1. Navigate to the [Neon Console](https://console.neon.tech/) and select **SQL Editor** from the sidebar.
-2. Run the following SQL statements in the **SQL Editor** to add the sample data.
+2. Run the following SQL statements to add the sample data.

 	```sql
 	create table if not exists Users (